ysyk2021/how-to-develop-your-networking-skills-and-build-professional-relationships-cultivating-connections/src/chapter-2-1.md

 Periodically review your goals and target audience to ensure they align with your evolving aspirations.
 As you progress in your career and expand your professional network, your goals may shift, and your target audience may change.
 Regularly assess and refine your objectives to stay focused and make the most of your networking efforts.

 By identifying your goals and target audience, you can strategically direct your networking activities and build relationships that will support your professional growth.
-In the next chapter, we will explore practical strategies for initiating and nurturing relationships to cultivate meaningful connections.
 Remember, networking is a two-way street—by offering value and support to others, you foster mutually beneficial relationships that contribute to long-term success.